gordonguthrie/belka-example/docs/belka_example.md

 conventional uses both self-signed keys and self-signed certificates and a new set for your server can be generated with the batch file `generate_self_signed_certs.sh`

+in the default example we are generating keys for the domain 'localhost' in production you would have a different name.

+In addition belka supports multiple hosts on the same server - so you can pass a list of site/certificate pairs in.

 ***Remember:*** you gotta edit that batch file with your org name, the URL you are serving `gemini://` no and your contact details and stuff